Isaaq genocide: Extrajudicial executions

 The system of indiscriminate killings employed by the government following SNM offensives had a galvanising effect on opposition to the government among both Isaaq nomads and city-dwellers.
-The military was operating under the assumption that if the SNM was active in a particular area, local residents must be supporters of the rebels.
-According to Human Rights Watch's Africa Watch, hundreds of Isaaqs have been executed and subjected to other reprisals on the basis of such suspicions.
+The military was operating under the assumption that if the SNM was active in a particular area, residents must be supporters of the rebels.
+According to Human Rights Watch's Africa Watch, hundreds of Isaaqs have been executed and subjected to other reprisals based on such suspicions.

 These killings started after the SNM escalated its incursions into the Isaaq majority cities in the north.
 On every encounter between the SNM and government forces, "the army would conduct a sweep of the area where the incident occurred.
 Massacres followed, as did the killing of livestock, the use of landmines to blow up reservoirs, the burning of huts, arrests and detentions.
 The entire population in the area was regarded as 'the enemy'."

 The following are a selection of the numerous episodes of extrajudicial executions of Isaaq civilians collected by Human Rights Watch's Africa Watch: